 Key Takeaways

-- Loans for a 600 credit score are available, including payday loans, secured loans, and peer-to-peer loans, though they often come with higher interest rates and stricter terms.
+- Personal loans for 600 credit score are available, including payday loans, secured loans, and peer-to-peer loans, though they often come with higher interest rates and stricter terms.

 - A 600 credit score is considered “fair,” and while it won’t unlock the best loan terms, many online lenders and credit unions offer personal loans to borrowers in this range.